tzler/server_side_psych/domain_setup.md

 . . .

 ### Step 2: getting an SSL certificate

-Setting up a SSL certificate is straightforward through the [command line on your droplet](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-16-04), logged in as a non-root sudo user.
+Setting up a SSL certificate is straightforward through the [command line on your droplet](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04), logged in as a non-root sudo user.

+### Step 3: configuring your server's firewall

+In order to use ...
+Set up [apache](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04)